ShishckovA/FinetuniePerformancePrediction/README.md

 There are two main feature types:

 1. Probing results.
 Probing results are calculated using run_senteval.ipynb
 2. Topological data of attention features.
-This is collected using count_model_features.ipynb.
+This is collected using count_probing_results.ipynb.

 To collect data (find models that achieve vatient quality on target dataset), we use tangle_model_on_scrambled_wikipedia.ipynb.
 This notebook finetunes base model on scrambled Wikipedia, gradually decreasing quality of the model.